 - Don't be scared to meet new people (Very similar post)

-- The best investment you can make to learn anything (RANDOM - Very similar post)
+- The Captain Jack Sparrow approach to language learning (RANDOM - Very similar post)